danisaysskol/web-scraper/README.md

 - Images are downloaded asynchronously to improve performance
 - The scraper respects website structure and follows internal links only
 - Image downloads are handled gracefully with error recovery
 - The web interface provides a user-friendly way to browse results
+- Progress tracking helps users understand the scraping status
+- Delete functionality allows easy cleanup of unwanted content